 Mr. Baker holds a BA in Writing from Azusa Pacific University and a MA in Humanities and Social Thought – Cross Cultural Communications from New York University.
 He has over four years of teaching and tutoring experience and also works as an adjunct college professor of English, where his courses focus on the intersection of faith, literature, and writing.
 In his graduate work he specialized in identifying Biblical truth and its impact on the lives of secular writers, as well as the failings of false religions.
 He states, “My hope is to strengthen the faith of students and to equip them to face the challenges of the world as victors in Christ.”

 A.P.
-Studio Art - Traditional, Honors Painting and Drawing, Honors Portfolio Preparation, Theology and the Arts
+Studio Art - Portfolio, Honors Painting and Drawing, AP Studio Art/Portfolio, Painting & Drawing